metashell/metashell/README.md

 The `tools/get_windows_headers.sh' script can (re)download these MinGW standard header files.
 You need to run this script on Linux.

+#### WinEditLine

+Metashell uses [WinEditLine](http://mingweditline.sourceforge.net/) on Windows.
+To simplify the Windows build, the source code of WindEditLine is redistributed as part of the Metashell source code and built together with Metashell.
+The content of the `src` directory of the WinEditLine source code can be found in the `wineditline` directory.
+The content of the original `CMakeLists.txt` has been changed to build the code together with Metashell.
+If you want to upgrade WinEditLine to a newer version, you need to update these files.

 ## Getting started